 The sentiment analysis utilized an integrated hybrid model that combines more sophisticated lexicon-based algorithms (VADER - Valence Aware Dictionary and Sentiment Reasoner, and TextBlob) with machine learning supervised classifiers (Support Vector Machines and Random Forest), which are in line with the best practices associated with the research of sentiment analysis in the financial domain (Loughran & McDonald, 2011; Tetlock et al., 2008).
 This bi-directional approach combines the interpretability and transparency of lexicon-based approaches with an advantage of the adaptive learning process and the ability to identify patterns inherent in machine learning models that are specifically trained on corpora of financial texts.

 The system was strictly tested on hand-annotated datasets that were produced by financial experts in the domain.
 A random sample of 500 documents (bearing a representative sample size of 2.5% of the corpus), was rated by three independent annotators with proven expertise in financial market and achieved inter-rater agreement of 89.4% with Cohen kappa = 0.82, which is indicating strong agreement beyond chance levels.
-This gold standard was met with 87.6% accuracy in the automated sentiment classification system investment activities.
+This gold standard was met with 87.6% accuracy in the automated sentiment classification system, with a precision of 86.3% and a recall of 88.9%, indicating that the system is reliable enough for practical use in investment activities.